-People who engage in active procrastination are generally more similar to non-procrastinators than to procrastinators in terms of factors such as time management and overall performance on tasks, which is why the classification of active procrastination as a form of procrastination has been challenged by some researchers, and why this type of time-management strategy is often viewed as a form of strategic delay.
+People who engage in active procrastination are generally more similar to non-procrastinators than to procrastinators in terms of factors such as time management and overall performance on tasks.
+Because of this, and because of the positive nature of this procrastination, the classification of active procrastination as a form of procrastination has been challenged by some researchers, and in some cases, this form of behavior is referred to as purposeful delay, strategic delay, or wise delay.

 Nevertheless, the important thing to understand is that even though delaying getting started on tasks is generally a sign of procrastination, when trying to determine whether your tendency to procrastinate is a problem for you, there are two important questions that you should ask yourself:

 - Is my procrastination hurting my performance?
 For example, is my procrastination causing me to miss deadlines, or to submit subpar work?

 - Is my procrastination causing me to experience negative side effects?
 For example, is my procrastination causing me to experience stress, or to get into fights with others?

 If the answer to either of these questions is “yes”, that indicates that your tendency to delay is classified as a dysfunctional form of procrastination, which is actively harming your life.

 If the answer to both of these questions is “no”, this indicates that you’re able to delay getting started on tasks in a strategic manner, that allows you to function properly, which means that your procrastination isn’t necessarily a problem.
 However, it’s important to be truly honest with yourself if you think that this might be the case, and to make sure that you aren’t simply trying to justify your bad habits to yourself.